oznogon/gattaibushido-public/rules/03_basic_play.md

 > For example, if your opponent played a Two (2), and your Strike is 2, then you can safely play a Three (3) or Four (4) without additional consequence.
 If you play a Four, your play is *safe* and you suffer no schism.
 If you instead play a Three, your play is also *true* as its difference is exactly 1 rank - and since it's both safe and true then it is considered **Resonant** as well.

 You *can* play higher than this Range, but doing so risks Harmony loss.
 When you do so, your play is **Dissonant** and your narrative action is "emotionally flawed" in some fashion, as your Pilot pushes herself too far out of sync with her team.
-As a result, you trigger immediate +Schism(X), with X equaling the current stage of the Throwdown or Rumble (1-4 max).
+As a result, you trigger immediate +Schism(X), with X equaling the current stage of the Throwdown or Rumble (1-7).
 Regardless, the play is still valid and moves the action onward.

 > Concluding the above example, if you were to play a Five (5) or higher, you would trigger +Schism.
 And if you're in a later stage of the fight, that Schism could hit you pretty hard!
 Watch out, as this can lower your team Harmony!